 Milos Bucket List: Amazing Places to Visit in Milos, Greece

 The island’s capital is Plaka, which can be explored on foot, and the ancient city of Phylakopi on the island’s northern coast.
-Phylakopi used to the biggest seaport during the Aegean era.
+Phylakopi used to be the biggest seaport during the Aegean era.

 Here’s our list of 15 Best Things to Do and see in Milos Island, Greece